The $h$-Principle for Maps Transverse to Bracket-Generating Distributions: Regularity of Horizontal Curves

-\item In any block above the $\Lambda$-diagonal, the highest order jet term $\partial_t^{q+1}u$ is contributed by the $\partial_t^q R_u$ factor and it appears linearly.
-In fact we have from \autoref{eqn:R_uLambdaNotation} that Furthermore, no component of $\partial_t^{q+1} u$ appear anywhere below the diagonal passing through this block.
-In particular, in each column-block, the highest order derivative of $u$ occurs in the first row-block only.
+Furthermore, no component of $\partial_t^{q+1} u$ appears anywhere below the diagonal passing through this block (see \autoref{fig:highestOrderJet}).
+In particular, in each column-block, the highest order derivative of $u$ occurs in the first row-block only. { }